STLVNUB/CloverGrower/README.md

 Windows:
 Linux:
 Unix:

-Make sure you have Xcode Command Line Tools installed.
-Won't work without it.

 Unzip and run CloverGrower.command, you only need to do this ONCE.
 CloverGrower will download all sources, GCC4.8.0 ( will use latest version), edk2 and Clover.